Salvatore Cordileone: USCCB committee chair election

-Viewpoints
+Public positions

 Same-sex marriage

 Cordileone in 2008 helped draft Proposition 8, a proposed amendment to the California State Constitution, that defined marriage as being between one man and one woman.
 He also raised substantial sums to campaign for the amendment.
 He said, "Only one idea of marriage can stand [...]
 If that's going to be considered bigoted, we're going to see our rights being taken away-as is already happening."

 In 2009, Cordileone was one of 17 bishops in the United States to sign the Manhattan Declaration: A Call of Christian Conscience.
-This document opposed same-sex marriage, abortion rights and assisted suicide, and condemned what the signers believed was an infringement on freedom of religion.
+This document opposed same-sex marriage, legal abortion and assisted suicide, and condemned what the signers believed was an infringement on freedom of religion.

 In an interview with USA Today in March 2013, Cordileone discussed the US Supreme Court's then-pending decision on the constitutionality of Proposition 8.
 He argued that same-sex marriage would harm children.
 Cordileone personally contributed $13,000 in support of Proposition 8.

 Cordileone was a featured speaker in the June 2014 March for Marriage in Washington DC, which was attended by several hundred protestors.
 The event was organized by the National Organization for Marriage.
-Before the March, at least 80 religious leaders, lawmakers and officials (including the mayor of San Francisco) collected a petition with 30,000 signatures, urging him not to attend it.
+Before the event, at least 80 religious leaders, lawmakers, and officials (including the mayor of San Francisco) collected a petition with 30,000 signatures, urging him not to attend.
 They specifically objected to Cordileone "marching and sharing the podium with individuals who have repeatedly denigrated lesbian, gay, bisexual, and transgender people."
-House of Representatives Speaker Nancy Pelosi wrote privately to Cordileone, urging him not to participate in it.
+House of Representatives Speaker Nancy Pelosi also wrote privately to Cordileone, urging him not to participate in the event.
 Cordileone responded that the March was not intended to be anti-LGBTQ or anti-anything, but pro-marriage.

 Discrimination

-In June 2014, Cordileone and several other bishops criticized the reported intention of US President Barack Obama to issue an executive order on LGBTQ employment.
+In June 2014, Cordileone and several other bishops criticized the reported intention of U.S. President Barack Obama to issue an executive order on LGBTQ employment.
 This order would have outlawed job discrimination on the basis of sexual orientation and gender identity in businesses with federal contracts.
 The bishops said that the order might force Catholic managers to violate their personal religious beliefs.
 The same bishops in July 2014 argued that the order was "not about protecting persons, but behavior".
 They said that the order used "the force of the law to coerce everyone to accept a deeply problematic understanding of human sexuality and sexual behavior and to condone such behavior".